 Hi Mike –

 Thank you so much for your question.
 I am so sorry to hear about your collateral ligament injury.
 I’ve had two serious collateral ligament injuries on my left index finger (where I had to take off time from climbing) and one minor one on my right index finger (where I didn’t take any time off, I buddy taped for a couple weeks and it healed).
-They can definitely be a frustrating injury and depending on the severity, can take some time to heal.
+They can definitely be a frustrating injury and depending on the severity, and can take some time to heal.
+It can be especially frustrating if these injuries weren’t your fault, too.
+I know some of my friends have suffered this, and I’m just glad they got help with someone similar to this La Porte injury attorney!
+No one should have to suffer an injury that wasn’t their doing.
+In fact no one should have to suffer an injury at all, especially ligament ones – they hurt so bad!
 My first injury was a result of crimping really hard while training on my wall in my garage.
 I’m especially crushed if I injure myself in the gym, as there are no good stories to tag onto the injury.
 Luckily, my most recent collateral injury was back when I was working on Cosmic Debris (5.13b) in Yosemite, so I felt a little more rad with that injury.

 Crack climbing can be especially damaging to collateral ligaments, torquing the joint sideways and putting an unusual amount of stress on the short, thick piece of connective tissue.
+With larger joints like elbows, you can prevent injuries and keep joints secure with the use of an Elbow Pressure Sleeve for Men and woman.
+With fingers it’s a little more difficult.
 Cosmic Debris was particularly hard on my ligament as the crack is too wide to get solid finger locks, and as a result I relied heavily on the my ligaments by ring locking.

 First off, let me just say loud and clear that I am not a doctor.
 I am in no way shape or form a qualified medical professional.
 But, I have spent a lot of time and money tracking down the best advice to heal quickly from injuries over my two decades as a professional climber.
 As I put in my last post, I was lucky enough to be seeing Brenda Cummings when I injured my collateral ligaments.
 My first suggestion, depending on the severity of your injury, would be to try and find a good Certified Hand Therapist.
 They are gurus with hands, working their magic on some of the body’s most delicate and intricate parts.
 With my first, most serious injury, I took a solid two months off of any climbing.
 However, I’m not sure this is the best approach for everyone.
 I should also state, that I heal very very slowly.
 Perhaps it’s due to my extremely hyper mobile joints, or my genetic make up, but I usually am a month longer than the “typical” healing time.
+Some climbing injuries can effectively make people unable to conduct any of their work at all which is why so many people answer the question ‘is disability insurance worth it?’ with a resounding ‘yes’!
 For me, unless easy climbing will actually help the injury (as with some pulley injuries), it is worse for me to climb easy than to just take time off.
 I am not diligent or restrained enough to hold back before I injure myself further.
 Dave MacLeod, who is doing ongoing research on climbing training and injuries, just wrote a very good post on not taking time off.
 It is very important to know yourself and how your body responds to things.

 One thing Brenda has seared into my head is blood flow.
 The problem with ligaments is they do not get very much blood flow, and therefore take a long time to heal.
 As a result, I made sure to keep my cardio exercise as high as possible.
 Every time I went for a bike ride, I imagined blood pumping through my tiny little index finger and healing the ligament.
 It also served a great outlet instead of festering inside and not climbing.
 I bought a punch pass to the local fitness gym to lift weights.
 I made sure not to do any exercises that increased the pain.
 Push ups, abs, and shoulder exercises were all okay for my injury.
 I avoided anything where I had to make a tight fist, as that would give me a very intense sharp pain.